On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: Introduction

-More recently, Hardy's Uncertainty Principle has been shown to have relations to the study of fine behaviour of some evolution equations.
-Indeed, Escauriaza \emph{et al} \cite{Escauriaza2006} have started the study on uniqueness properties Schr\"odinger evolutions of the kind
+More recently, Hardy's Uncertainty Principle has been shown to be related to the study of decay behaviour of evolution equations.
+Indeed, let us consider the question of uniqueness for solutions of Schr\"odinger evolutions of the kind